breun/ActivityBar/README.md

 * Support for memory measurements has also been added already, but that's not visible in the user interface yet.

 Building this project requires OS X 10.11 with Xcode 7.

+# Alternative

+In the meantime Yuji Tachiwaka has modified the sourcecode of the original MenuMeters so it works on OS X 10.11, sacrificing the ability to rearrange its location in the status bar: http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/